 Safety

-Based on a Basic Safety and Health Policy, the Toyota Boshoku group implements safety and health activities as labor-management cooperative efforts in order to establish a corporate culture that places priority on safety and health at work.
-We also work globally to enhance safety and health at work through activities based on an Occupational Safety and Health Management System (OSHMS).
+Based on a Basic Safety and Health Policy, the Toyota Boshoku group implements health and safety activities as labor-management cooperative efforts in order to establish a corporate culture that places priority on health and safety at work.
+We also work globally to enhance health and safety at work through activities based on an Occupational Safety and Health Management System (OSHMS).
+Furthermore, in order to absolutely prevent the occurrence of fires, we conveyed Toyota Boshoku’s stance on fire prevention and conducted management-led inspection in each area, held emergency preparation drills using fire extinguisher and fire hydrants for all members, and worked to raise awareness towards fire prevents.

 Basic Philosophy for Safety and Health